wp-plugins/creative-image-slider/readme.txt

 > * Creative horizontal scrolling.
 It uses horizontal scrolling, to make the slider more creative!
 > * Creative Popup.
 It has integrated Creative Popup Wizard, to make it more attractive... *[See Demo](http://creative-solutions.net/wordpress/creative-image-slider/demo)*
 > * Place sliders anywhere.
 You can use shortcode, to insert sliders anywhere in content!
 > * Live-preview wizard.
-It is packed with a live-preview wizard to create fantastic sliders in a matter of seconds without coding
+It is packed with a live-preview wizard to create fantastic sliders in a matter of seconds without coding!
 > * Flexible auto-play.
 Two auto-play types: Evenly scrolling, and by steps.
 Customizable speed, scroll delay, start delay etc.
 > * Flexible overlay.
 You can customize overlay of each item: change text styles, button styles, overlay opacity etc.
 > * Creative arrows.
 It comes with 45 arrow types, and flexible customization tool!
 > * Creative button styles.
-It comes with 6 button styles, and more than 30 button icons.
+It comes with 6 button styles, and more than 30 button icons!
 > * Very easy to install and configure.
 You can install it, and make it work in 5 minutes...

 ### Other Creative Plugins: